omarelghandourr/internship-entry-assessment/programming-test.md

 3. Controller: it is mainly a linkage that connect the Model with the View (Processing point of view)

 There are various use cases for this architecture like: (Web frameworks - Desktop GUI - Mobile applications)

 ### 3. **List three other design patterns**
    - Provide names and details for three additional design patterns.
    - Explain how you have used those patterns in the past and how they have solved your problem
    - Use diagrams to explain the design patterns.

+### Solve:
+1. Factory Pattern: used in a machine learning framework to generate different types of classifiers (SVM, Random Forest, etc.) based on user input without modifying the core code.

+ 2. Observer Pattern: implemented in a sensor network simulation where each sensor node observed the environment and notified a central dashboard when specific thresholds were reached

+3. Singleton Pattern: used in a Python app to ensure the logging system was centralized, avoiding duplicate log file handlers.

 ---